 Stay Safe this Christmas – Get switched on to safety!Posted

-With Christmas lights being switched on across the region and many people planning to start hanging their Christmas decorations this week, North Wales Fire and Rescue Service is urging residents to follow some simple tips to stay safe over the festive season.
+With Christmas lights being switched on across the region and many people starting to hang their Christmas decorations, North Wales Fire and Rescue Service is urging residents to follow some simple tips to stay safe over the festive season.

 Justin Evans, Head of Community Safety, said: “I know that residents across the region will be preparing their displays and I would ask them to do so safely, by not overloading sockets and using correctly fused multi gang safety leads.

 “Many people will have a variety of electrical devices on their Christmas lists this year – be conscious of overloading, do not charge items overnight and use chargers from a reputable source rather than cheap aftermarket chargers.

 “The build up to Christmas and New Year can be a time to relax and enjoy being with family and friends - but extra vigilance is vital to prevent a fire that could easily devastate the family home with the loss of presents and valuables, seriously injuring or even worse killing you or a loved one."